Can it be walked on?

 How often do you need to water it?

 All the trial lawns were not watered, apart from two thorough waterings when they were laid.
-Experience with newly laid lawns indicates that lawns may require watering as necessary during the first month until the plants have established.
+Experience with newly laid lawns indicates that lawns may require watering as necessary during the first month or so until the plants have established.
 Common sense suggests that in extended periods of drought that grass-free lawns will require watering, but to date they show aesthetic drought tolerance, staying greener for longer than turf lawns.

 How often do you feed/fertilise it?